-More COVID-19 boosters are on the horizon.
+More Covid-19 boosters are on the horizon.
 But not everyone will need one, experts say - Local News 8

 By Travis Caldwell, CNN

-After advisers from the US Food and Drug Administration voted unanimously to recommend emergency authorization of a booster dose of Moderna’s COVID-19 vaccine, another tool in the fight against the pandemic may soon become available for millions of Americans.
+Advisers from the US Food and Drug Administration voted unanimously to recommend emergency authorization of a booster dose of Moderna’s Covid-19 vaccine, and a day later did so again for a booster of Johnson & Johnson’s vaccine.

+The group voted Friday to authorize a booster shot of Johnson & Johnson’s vaccine for Americans 18 and older at least two months after they get their first shots.
+Johnson & Johnson said studies showed boosting at two or six months can bring effectiveness up to 94%.

+If the FDA follows its advisers’ recommendations, more than 90% of people vaccinated with the Johnson & Johnson shot — nearly 14 million people — will be eligible for the booster right away.

+Anyone who got the single-shot Johnson & Johnson vaccine “can benefit from a second dose” of it,” Dr. Paul Offit, a member of the FDA Vaccines and Related Biological Products Advisory Committee, told CNN’s Jake Tapper on Friday.

-Moderna’s EUA request mirrored the groups authorized to receive a booster dose of Pfizer’s mRNA vaccine.
-Third doses of the Moderna and Pfizer COVID-19 vaccines are already authorized for some immunocompromised people.
+Meanwhile, Moderna’s EUA request mirrored the groups authorized to receive a booster dose of Pfizer’s mRNA vaccine.
+Third doses of the Moderna and Pfizer Covid-19 vaccines are already authorized for some immunocompromised people.

-Yet some experts are noting that while antibodies may wane over time, the initial two-dose regiment for both vaccines is still holding up against severe COVID-19 infection.
+Yet some experts are noting that while antibodies may wane over time, the initial two-dose regimen for both the Pfizer and Moderna vaccines is still holding up against severe Covid-19 infection.

-The committee recommendation is the same as what was granted last month for the Pfizer/BioNTech third dose: it’s authorized for people older than 65, and people 18 and older who are at risk of severe disease or who live or work in a situation that puts them at a higher risk for complications or severe disease.
+The committee recommendation for Moderna’s booster is the same as the one granted last month for the Pfizer/BioNTech third dose: it’s authorized for people older than 65, and people 18 and older who are at risk of severe disease or who live or work in a situation that puts them at a higher risk for complications or severe disease.

 Offit said that although he voted to recommend half-dose booster shots for some people six months after their first two doses of Moderna’s vaccine, he doesn’t think everyone needs one.